Ed Sullivan

-Edward Vincent Sullivan (September 28, 1901 – October 13, 1974) was an American television personality, impresario, sports and entertainment reporter, and syndicated columnist for the New York Daily News and the Chicago Tribune New York News Syndicate.
-He was the creator and host of the television variety program The Toast of the Town, which in 1955 was renamed The Ed Sullivan Show.
-Broadcast from 1948 to 1971, it set a record as the longest-running variety show in US broadcast history.
-"It was, by almost any measure, the last great American TV show," said television critic David Hinckley.
+Edward Vincent Sullivan (September 28, 1901 – October 13, 1974) was an American television host, impresario, sports and entertainment reporter, and syndicated columnist for the New York Daily News and the Chicago Tribune New York News Syndicate.
+He was the creator and host of the television variety program Toast of the Town, which in 1955 was renamed The Ed Sullivan Show.
+Broadcast from 1948 to 1971, it set a record as the longest-running variety show in U.S. broadcast history.
+"It was, by almost any measure, the last great American TV show", said television critic David Hinckley.
 "It's one of our fondest, dearest pop culture memories."

 Sullivan was a broadcasting pioneer during the early years of American television.
 As critic David Bianculli wrote, "Before MTV, Sullivan presented rock acts.
 Before Bravo, he presented jazz and classical music and theater.
-Before the Comedy Channel, even before there was The Tonight Show, Sullivan discovered, anointed and popularized young comedians.
+Before the Comedy Channel and The Tonight Show, Sullivan discovered, anointed and popularized young comedians.
 Before there were 500 channels, before there was cable, Ed Sullivan was where the choice was.
 From the start, he was indeed 'the Toast of the Town'."
 In 1996, Sullivan was ranked number 50 on TV Guides "50 Greatest TV Stars of All Time".

 Early life and career

-Edward Vincent Sullivan was born on September 28, 1901 in Harlem, New York City, the son of Elizabeth F. (née Smith) and Peter Arthur Sullivan, a customs house employee.
-His twin brother Daniel was sickly and lived only a few months.
+Sullivan was born on September 28, 1901, in Harlem, New York City, to Elizabeth F. (née Smith) and Peter Arthur Sullivan, a customs house employee.
+His twin brother Daniel was sickly and died when he was two.
 Sullivan was raised in Port Chester, New York, where the family lived in a small red brick home at 53 Washington Street.
 He was of Irish descent.
 The family loved music, frequently playing the piano, singing and playing phonograph records.
 Sullivan was a gifted athlete in high school, earning 12 athletic letters at Port Chester High School.
 He played football as a halfback, basketball as a guard and track as a sprinter.
 With the baseball team, Sullivan was a catcher and the team's captain, leading the team to several championships.
 Sullivan noted that, in the state of New York, integration was taken for granted in high-school sports: "When we went up into Connecticut, we ran into clubs that had Negro players.
 In those days this was accepted as commonplace; and so, my instinctive antagonism years later to any theory that a Negro wasn't a worthy opponent or was an inferior person.
 It was just as simple as that."